-Our insurance products are developed to protect customers from unexpected events and support their long-term life planning.
-It is therefore vital that our insurance products are of high quality and meet relevant regulatory requirements.
-We collaborate with different institutions from time to time to conduct market research to keep abreast of the latest market trends and to ensure our products meet the needs of our customers.
+Our insurance products are developed to protect customers from unexpected events and support their long-term life plannings.
+Therefore, our insurance products must be high quality and meet relevant regulatory requirements.
+We collaborate with different institutions from time to time to conduct market researches to keep abreast of the latest market trends and ensure our products meet the needs of our customers.

 As the bridge connecting our products to the customers, we ensure our agents provide quality services.
-Our agents are all properly licensed according to the rules promulgated by the Insurance Authority of Hong Kong and the Monetary Authority of Macau, and have satisfied all legal and internal standards of YF Life before being permitted to distribute YF Life insurance products.
-Besides strictly following the Insurance Authority's Code of Conduct for Licensed Insurance Agents and the industry best practices, our agents are also required to conduct business in accordance with our "Agent Handbook".
+Our agents are all properly licensed according to the rules promulgated by the Hong Kong Insurance Authority and the Monetary Authority of Macao and have satisfied all legal and internal standards of YF Life before being permitted to distribute YF Life insurance products.
+Besides strictly following the Hong Kong Insurance Authority's Code of Conduct for Licensed Insurance Agents and the industry best practices, our agents are also required to conduct business in accordance with our "Agent Handbook".
 We regularly communicate and educate our agents with respect to our insurance products to allow proper and accurate representations of product features to customers.

-We also have an "Internal Compliance Guide for PRC sales" in place to ensure our staff and agents are fully aware of the "Dos and Don'ts" when dealing with PRC clients.
+We also have an "Internal Compliance Guide for PRC sales" in place to provide guidance to our staff and agents the "Dos and Don'ts" when dealing with PRC clients.
 The policy covers daily practices, from sales and mentoring to internal training and qualification requirements.
-Agents are required to strictly follow the internal qualification requirements with no exceptions.
+Agents are required to follow the internal qualification requirements with no exceptions.

-The monitoring of our service quality also extends to the post-sales period.
-We follow industry practices as issued by the Insurance Authority, such as making audio-recorded calls to reaffirm client's understanding of the insurance policy purchased, including both investment-linked and life insurance products.
+The monitoring of our service quality also extends to the post-sales periods.
+We follow industry practices as issued by the Hong Kong Insurance Authority, such as making audio-recorded calls to reaffirm client's understanding of the insurance policy purchased, including both investment-linked and life insurance products.
 In addition, we make use of third-party Mystery Shopper Programmes on an irregular basis to review and assess the selling practice of our agents.